RicardoTerraform/CKA/02-Scheduling/Taints and Tolerations/demo.md

 ```
 ![Alt Text](/00-images/Scheduling/taint3.PNG)

-### 4. Create a new pod with pod name mosquito and check what is the state of the pod?
+### 4. Create a new POD with pod name mosquito and check what is the state of the POD?
 ```
 kubectl run mosquito --image=nginx
 ```